 Launch your MVP to a small group of users and gather their feedback.
 Evaluate this feedback and utilize it to improve the app in the following development cycles.

-Upon app release, ensure the ongoing maintenance, update the application, and deploy new features to stay on top of the competition.
+Upon app release, ensure the ongoing tech support and maintenance, update the application, and deploy new features to stay on top of the competition.

 Costs of mobile health application development vary depending on several factors.
 In this section, we will take a look at the average costs and offer tips on how to cut the expenses.